cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/monthly-cloud-project-carbon-footprint-report.md

 - explain how cloud providers model carbon footprint

-## Proven patterns when implementing cloud carbon footprint reporting
+## Proven Patterns When Implementing Cloud Carbon Footprint Reporting

 > **💡** Imperfect methodology is not a valid reason to delay taking action.
 Focus on the big picture, then improve the details